Early Mourning Clouds

 She rested the receiver on her shoulder and started to examine her nails.
 The scratchy voice on the other end stumbled over itself, paused, restarted, paused and stumbled on again.
-Meghan made no effort to listen, preferring instead to insert randomly selected stock responses.
+Meghan made no effort to listen, preferring instead to insert randomly selected stock responses based on the tone of the voice or a trailing inflection.
 “No … Perhaps … Not right now … No … That won’t be necessary …” She neither knew nor cared if the responses fit the conversation or not.

-After a suitable interval she decided to terminate the call, “Okay, thanks.
+After a suitable interval she’d had enough, “Okay, thanks.
 No, really, that won’t be necessary.
 Good bye … No … Good bye.”
 Seeing that wasn’t working she reached down and rapped the cabinet top with her knuckles, “I’m terribly sorry.
 There’s someone at the door.
 I really must go … Good bye.”
 She hung up the phone and smacked herself on the forehead with both palms.

 “Who was that?” asked Jerry.

 “I don’t know.
 Smithers, or Smothers, or Souther or Sutter, something like that.”
 Meghan ironed her dress with her hands again.
 She shook her head, “I have no idea who they were.”

 “What did they want?” asked Scratch.